AlienQbw/Arduino-Indoor-Thermometer/readme.md

 DHT Sensor requires DHTLibrary.
 Now how to include it:

-1. Click on the download link to download .zip DHTLib (https://www.circuitbasics.com/wp-content/uploads/2015/10/DHTLib.zip)
+1. Click on the download link to download .zip DHTLib (https://www.circuitbasics.com/wp-content/uploads/2015/10/DHTLib.zip), or download it directly from my project.
 2. Now open Arduino IDE
 3. Then go to Sketch>Include Library>Add .ZIP Library and select the DHTLib.zip file which you downloaded.